-Here to fuel your Christmas addiction is Home For Christmas, a Norwegian series that follows a young singleton as she tries to find a boyfriend she can bring home for Christmas.
+Bookmark this one and save it for December… Here to fuel your Christmas addiction is Home For Christmas, a Norwegian series that follows a young singleton as she tries to find a boyfriend she can bring home for Christmas.
 Having grown tired of her family constantly belittling her for not being in a solid relationship, Johanne is on a mission to find a successful suitor she can show off this Christmas.

 Anyone who has had relatives nitpick at their love life any time they return home for the festive can surely relate to pressures that Ida Elise Broch’s character, Johanne, feels.

-It would be impossible to ignore the colossal impact that the recent hit Korean show Squid Game has had on the streaming site giant.
+It would be impossible to ignore the colossal impact that the hit Korean show Squid Game has had on the streaming site giant.
 And it even managed to nab the title as Netflix’s most popular show ever, which is a huge achievement in itself.

 For those not in the know, Squid Game follows a Hunger Games narrative of sorts.
 It follows the fate of a driver who is in debt and is invited to play a game to win a huge sum of money.
 Competing alongside hundreds of others, it turns out if you lose any challenges, you die…